sushmaakoju/research-experience/university-of-arizona/README.md

 ### Summer 2023

+**The following work was done as a volunteer and does not belong to any specific funded research project.**

 - Self Study of policies on code of conduct, workplace harassment, selective exploitation of stereotypes and AI safety. (research-case-study report for spreading awareness & neuroscientific evidences for impacts of trauma on resilience: work-in-progress, to be updated).

 ### Fall 2023